blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 Systems SHOULD define Retention Policies at the time of configuration, and SHOULD cover all Data Categories and Data Capture Fragment `selector`s from the Intended Privacy Scope with at least one Retention Policy.

 Retention Policies are resolved upon concrete instances of Data Capture Fragments.
 A particular instance of data, given the Data Capture Fragment `selector` to which it corresponds, is considered `EXPIRED` if all of the following is true:
-- There is a Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LONGER-THAN`, such that the date of the event defined under `after` has passed for a more then the time defined under `duration`
+- There is a Retention Policy the `data-categories` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LONGER-THAN`, such that the date of the event defined under `after` has passed for a more then the time defined under `duration`
-- AND There is no Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`
+- AND There is no Retention Policy the `data-categories` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular Data Capture Fragment, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`

 Privacy Compilers SHOULD be able to:
 - provide lists of active policies, in the context of answering to the `TRANSPARENCY.RETENTION` requests
 - resolve policies and generate `EXPIRED` alerts, upon which the Systems MAY chose to implement automatic data deletion, or other protocols for data archiving or similar
 - resolve policies for Systems configured not to automatically delete data, but to automatically grant `DELETE` requests only when data is `EXPIRED`

-Optionally, for systems wanting to automatically deny `DELETE` requests when data MUST be kept, Privacy Compilers MAY be able resolve policies giving `HOLD` status, when there is at least one Retention Policy the `data-category` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`.
+Optionally, for systems wanting to automatically deny `DELETE` requests when data MUST be kept, Privacy Compilers MAY be able resolve policies giving `HOLD` status, when there is at least one Retention Policy the `data-categories` of which is a Privacy Scope that includes Data Capture Fragment `selector` of the particular data, that is of type `NO-LESS-THAN`, such that the event defined under `after` is yet to happen or has happened before a period of time inferior to `duration`.

 ## Working with Provenance

 ### Remembering provenance
-In order to correctly process `TRANSPARENCY.PROVENANCE` requests as well as requests that are intended to be transferred (`target` = `ORGANISATION`, `PARTNERS`), the Privacy Compiler MUST:
+In order to correctly process `TRANSPARENCY.PROVENANCE` requests as well as requests that are intended to be transferred (`target` = `ORGANIZATION`, `PARTNERS`), the Privacy Compiler MUST:
 - Keep track of transfers, as described in [Implications for Systems](./RFC-PRIV.md#remembering-transfers)
-- Keep track of System IDs that correspond to particular targets values, i.e. know which Systems are in `ORGANISATION`, and which are in `PARTNERS`
+- Keep track of System IDs that correspond to particular targets values, i.e. know which Systems are in `ORGANIZATION`, and which are in `PARTNERS`
 - For every **Known Selector** keep track of one or more [Provenance](./RFC-PRIV.md#provenance) objects.

 > When a System generates data about the Data Subject, it creates a Data Capture and associates its Fragments with a [Provenance](./RFC-PRIV.md#provenance) object having `provenance-category`: `DERIVED`